 What is the patented Proov PdG testing protocol?

 Our patented Proov PdG testing protocol is what we created to confirm successful ovulation and help you get the most valuable information out of your Proov PdG test results.
-The good news is that the Proov Insight app will guide you on when to test according to the Proov PdG testing protocol.
+The good news is that the Proov Insight app will guide you on when to use Proov test according to the Proov PdG testing protocol.

 First, we recommend testing your PdG levels on cycle day 5 or the day after your period ends (whichever comes later) to establish a baseline when your levels should be low.
 This test will be negative, but also may look different for everyone as our natural PdG levels are all slightly different.

 Then, you’ll track peak fertility using the method of your choice.
-Proov Predict tests can be read directly in the Proov Insight app, which will give quantitative LH levels and identify your “peak day” for you.
+Proov Predict tests can be read directly in the Proov Insight app, which will give numeric LH levels and identify your “peak day” for you.
 Otherwise, you can set your peak day manually in the menu on the top right corner of your screen.

 Finally, the Proov Insight app will automatically count out 7 days and prompt you to take a PdG test on days 7, 8, 9, and 10 past peak fertility.
 Remember to always use first morning urine and to scan your result between 5 and 10 minutes after dip!

 You must test all 4 days during the PdG testing window in order to get your Ovulation Insights and score.
 We like to see 3-4 positive PdG tests during the testing window to confirm that ovulation was in fact successful.
-Without all 4 PdG tests, the app cannot analyze your ovulation quality or calculate a score.
+Without all 4 PdG tests, the app cannot analyze your ovulation or calculate a score.

 What does testing PdG levels tell me?

-Testing PdG levels using the Proov PdG testing protocol can give insight into your overall ovulation quality.
+Testing PdG levels using the Proov PdG testing protocol can give insight into your overall ovulation success.
 In order for ovulation to be considered “successful,” an egg must be released and PdG levels must remain adequately elevated for several days during the luteal phase (the second half of your cycle).
 If PdG levels don’t rise to an optimal level or drop too soon, we consider this to be “weak” ovulation, which can make it more difficult to successfully conceive.

 PdG is the urine metabolite of progesterone — the hormone released only after ovulation occurs and is necessary in making the uterus “sticky” enough to allow for an embryo to implant.
 Studies show that implantation most commonly occurs on days 7 through 10 past peak fertility, with the most common implantation day being day 9 past peak.
 This means having elevated levels during that window is critical for supporting implantation.